-We will explore beautiful landscapes, from the basalt columns of Columbia National Wildlife Refuge to the gorgeous vistas of Saddle Mountain.
-We’ll have good chances of viewing Long-billed Curlew and Tricolored Blackbird around Othello.
-Loggerhead Shrike, Chukar, Sagebrush and Vesper Sparrow, and Sage Thrasher will be our hopes in the shrub-steppe.
-Finally, we will explore the wetlands, searching for American Avocet, Black-necked Stilt, and a variety of breeding waterfowl.
+On this three-day, two night adventure we will explore beautiful landscapes, from the basalt columns of Columbia National Wildlife Refuge to the gorgeous vistas of Saddle Mountain.
+We’ll have good chances of seeing Long-billed Curlew, Tricolored Blackbird, Loggerhead Shrike, Chukar, Sagebrush and Vesper Sparrow, and Sage Thrasher, and of course thousands of Sandhill Crane!Register

 - Rest Stops: We should have many short stops between locations

 - Sun Exposure: Mostly full sun exposure, but at this time of year, the sun will be low angle and low intensity